t-kikuc/devto/devto/ecs-native-blue-green/index.md

 ### Benefits of This Update

+The update brings several significant improvements:

-- Easy Blue/Green deployment without CodeDeploy setup
+- Easy Blue/Green deployment without CodeDeploy setup.
-- Can switch between rolling update ↔ B/G **even after service creation**
+- Able to switch between rolling update and B/G **even after service creation**.
   - Basically just change the `strategy`.
-No service recreation & migration needed
+No service recreation & migration needed.
-  - Easy to "start simple with rolling update, switch to B/G when needed"
+  - Easy to "start simple with rolling update, switch to B/G when needed".
-  - Detailed migration guide in [this documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/migrate-deployment-strategies.html)
+  - Detailed migration guide in [this documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/migrate-deployment-strategies.html).
-    - Also includes B/G → rolling update migration, suggesting rolling updates aren't deprecated
+    - Also includes B/G → rolling update migration, suggesting rolling updates aren't deprecated.
-- Features from CodeDeploy are available, making it convenient + easy to migrate from CodeDeploy
+- Features from CodeDeploy are available, making it convenient + easy to migrate from CodeDeploy.
-  - Flexible validation with Lambda
+  - Flexible validation with Lambda.
-  - Zero-impact new version testing in production environment
+  - Zero-impact new version testing in production environment.
-- Being a native feature, likely to have fewer constraints than CodeDeploy integration
+- Being a native feature, likely to have fewer constraints than CodeDeploy integration.
-- **Blue/Green deployment now works with Service Connect**
+- **Blue/Green deployment now works with Service Connect**.
-  - Removes one drawback of Service Connect and shows it's being actively maintained
+  - Removes one drawback of Service Connect and shows it's being actively maintained.

 ## Detailed Features